Trikke76/Zabbix-Book/docs/security/securing-zabbix.md

 firewall-cmd --reload
 ```
 ???+ Note
-    To be even more secure have a loot at https://cipherlist.eu/ this page maintains a list of strong ciphers that you can use so secure your Nginx even more.
+    - To be even more secure have a loot at https://cipherlist.eu/ this page maintains a list of strong ciphers that you can use so secure your Nginx even more.<br />
-    you can test your nginx config with nginx -t before you restart.
+    - You can test your nginx config with 'nginx -t' before you restart.<br />
-    For HTTP/2 to work you need atleast nginx 1.9.5 or later
+    - For HTTP/2 to work you need atleast nginx 1.9.5 or later